A Basic Guide to Vinyl Signs, Decals, and Graphics

 Signmaking Hardware – The nuts and bolts

 Personal Computer: The first thing you need is a personal computer.
-Today’sign software is delivered via the ‘Cloud’, so you’ll need internet access; broadband if possible.
+Today’s sign software is in the ‘Cloud’, so you’ll need internet access; broadband if possible.
 You’ll want enough processing power and RAM to run the software efficiently so look for a PC with a 2.0 GHz processor or better, 2 GB of RAM, and 4 GB of open space on your primary hard drive.
 4GB of RAM is recommended.
 Your monitor should have a minimum screen resolution of 1152 x 854 and be capable of 16-bit color.
 Those are pretty easy targets to meet these days so you don’t need a state of the art computer.

 An Apple MAC will work, but you’ll find that in the sign industry, you’ll have a lot more options with a Windows PC.
 If you’re a die-hard Apple fan, you can use Adobe Illustrator, but you’ll be limited to buying specific brands of vinyl cutters that come with Mac compatible plugins.
 Please click here to read more about those.